11th January MMXX

 I've also shaped up the shaft and given it a lick of paint ready for a few modifications.

-You might also notice the back box behind he rear axle.
+You might also notice the pan box behind he rear axle.
 This is another storage area with a drop front for display.
-What will not be on display is the power distribution board the sits in the top of the box.
+What will not be on display is the power distribution board for the lighting that sits in the top of the box.

 The cratch has had it's first coat of paint and the decoration for the roof edge has had it's last.
 The spindles are almost ready to go between the window bars and the shutters are in the process of being weathered.